US flag U.S. History See also:

 American Advertising History [Archived page] - 'This guide offers an overview of advertisements as historical sources and how historians use them, a brief history of advertising, questions to ask when interpreting ads as historical evidence, an annotated bibliography, and a guide to finding advertisements online' (2003, by history professor Daniel Pope; part of History Matters, CUNY and George Mason University).
 The Emergence of Advertising in America: 1850 - 1920 presents images and information relating to the early history of advertising in the United States.
 Two related pages, Ad Views VIDEO and Ad Access contain thousands of vintage television commercials from the 1950s to the 1980s and print ads from 1911 to 1955 (Duke University).

 Atomic Archive VIDEO - 'Explores the complex history surrounding the invention of the atomic bomb - a crucial turning point for all mankind.'
 Includes original texts, eyewitness accounts, photographs, videos and full color maps (1998 - 2020, AJ Software & Multimedia, funded by a grant from the National Science Foundation; site includes advertisements).
 Atomic Energy & Nuclear History 'traces the development of the atomic age from the discovery of radioactivity in the late 1800s to the close of the Cold War near the end of the twentieth century... [and] discusses the scientific, political and cultural ramifications of nuclear energy.'
 Includes primary sources; high school and up (Oregon State University Libraries).
 For more on nuclear weapons policy, nuclear crises, treaties, and related topics, see the National Security Archive's Nuclear Vault; high school and up (1995 - 2020, George Washington University).
 African-Americans and the Manhattan Project AUDIO VIDEO examines discrimination faced by tens of thousands of African-Americans who worked on the Manhattan Project around the country, and the thriving communities they built; Hanford's Environmental Legacy VIDEO explores the environmental impact of plutonium production for the atomic bombs in Hanford, WA, including long-term radioactive and chemical contamination, and its effect on the Native Americans and other local populations (Atomic Heritage Foundation).
-The Calutron Girls NEW! were a group of young women who played a critical role in the development of the atomic bomb (2023, U.S. National Archives); see also Five Fast Facts About the ''Calutron Girls'' NEW!
-(2018, U.S. Department of Energy).
+The Calutron Girls were a group of young women who played a critical role in the development of the atomic bomb (2023, U.S. National Archives); see also Five Fast Facts About the ''Calutron Girls'' (2018, U.S. Department of Energy).
 Voices of the Manhattan Project AUDIO VIDEO has hundreds of audio/visual interviews with Manhattan Project workers and their families, interviews with some of the men who flew on the atomic bombing missions, interviews with atomic bomb survivors, and more; arranged by subject (Atomic Heritage Foundation and Los Alamos Historical Society).
 Nuke Pop examines how the atomic bomb was reflected in popular culture of the post-war era, with lots of images from comics, magazines, and other primary sources.
 High school and up (2016, Paul Brians, Professor of English, Washington State University).
 The Bomb for My Pillow [Archived page] is one man's reminiscence of 'growing up in the shadow of nuclear annihilation' (1980 - 2003 by Gregg Nathan Ainsworth and Betty de Losada).
 See also Nuclear Weapons, Cold War links, below, and Hiroshima: Ground Zero and related links.

 Automobile in American Life & Society - Explores the automobile's impact on American life.
 The site is divided into five sections: Design, Environment, Gender, Labor, and Race.
 Includes essays, archival materials from the Henry Ford collection & other depositories, plus classroom resources for students and teachers.
 Middle school and up (2004 - 2010, University of Michigan).

-Building the Suburban Dream UPDATED LINK!
-[Archived page] - Text and images chronicle the construction, marketing, and lifestyle of Levittown, Pennsylvania, a housing development which represented the dream of suburban life in the 1950s (2003, State Museum of Pennsylvania).
+Building the Suburban Dream [Archived page] - Text and images chronicle the construction, marketing, and lifestyle of Levittown, Pennsylvania, a housing development which represented the dream of suburban life in the 1950s (2003, State Museum of Pennsylvania).

 Civil Rights Movement - See African-American Experience, below.